 Sedation can be provided by administration of xylazine (0.5–1 mg/kg, IV) and butorphanol (0.01–0.02 mg/kg, IV).
 If abdominal straining prevents adequate vaginal examination and fetal manipulation, epidural anesthesia may be administered using xylazine (0.17 mg/kg) and lidocaine (0.22 mg/kg) diluted to a total volume of 8 mL.

 The front legs of the fetus should be identified and extended out the vulva.
 Obstetrical chains should be applied with one loop of the chain at the distal metacarpus and a second loop around the pastern to decrease trauma to the fetlock joint.
 The chains will aid manipulation and assist the application of traction.
 Once the head is exposed and the neck extended, it may be possible to intubate the fetus and administer low-flow oxygen using a portable oxygen tank or ventilate with a resuscitator (bag-valve mask).
 Proper rotation of the fetus may be facilitated by the mare getting up and down.
 After confirming that the fetus is in the proper orientation, manual traction can be applied, initially dorsally and then caudally.
 Once the foal’s chest is exposed, traction should be applied in a ventral caudal direction.
 Traction should be applied intermittently in rhythm with the mare’s abdominal contractions.

-If vaginal delivery attempts fail, the mare’s value justifies it, and surgical facilities are available, a decision should rapidly be made to deliver the foal by cesarean section to spare the mare's caudal genital tract from further trauma.
+If vaginal delivery attempts fail and surgical facilities are available, a decision should rapidly be made to deliver the foal by cesarean section to spare the mare's caudal genital tract from further trauma.
 Treatment for retained placenta should be initiated immediately after surgery.
 Barring complications, mares can usually be rebred 60 days after cesarean section.